cyberdyne-corp/genisys-connector-docker/README.md

 The *name* and *image* fields are mandatory.

-The *service* field is used to identify the service.
+The *name* field is used to identify the service.

 The *image* field specifies the image to use when starting/killing containers.
 The image tag must be included.